 No matter how different they are, family life education can help all families have healthy relationships and ways of dealing with problems that come up.
 That is the goal—to have healthier, stronger families through education about family life.

-- What is a Family Life Educator?
+- What Do Family Life Educators Do?

 The CFLE track counts as an Area of Specialization in the Family, Youth and Community Sciences major.
 You must have a minor or Area of Specialization.
 For more information, consult your advisor and the FYCS Student Handbook.

-You can apply for the UF certificate when you have completed 50% of the coursework, but you must apply the semester before you graduate.
 This certificate is a UF recognition only.
 Your transcript will state: Certificate in Family Life Education.
 You can put UF Certificate in Family Life Education on your resume.
 You should not call yourself a CFLE unless you have followed the process to apply for the CFLE through NCFR.

-To become a professional CFLE, you must apply to the National Council on Family Relations for “provisional” certification after you graduate.
+To become a professional CFLE, you must apply to the National Council on Family Relations (NCFR) for “provisional” certification after you graduate.
 Follow the instructions for the Abbreviated Application Process.

 If you have questions about applying for CFLE after you graduate, consult the CFLE FAQ on the NCFR website.